vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 [^36]: Tables in chemistry books contain this type of information.

-[^37]: Each carbon-to-oxygen link is a double bond, meaning that two electrons partici- pate in the link, for a total of four.
+[^37]: Each carbon-to-oxygen link is a double bond, meaning that two electrons participate in the link, for a total of four.

 79